The Brahma chicken – the gentle giant of your chicken coop.

 Ideal Living Conditions for Brahma Chickens

-They can live in confinement with other breeds, however, having very docile, calm personalities.
+They can live in confinement with other types of chickens, however, having very docile, calm personalities.

 They don’t need to scratch or free range as often as other breeds, being very laid back.
-Brahmas are also easy to contain, as they can’t fly low fences easily.
+Brahmas are also easy to contain, as they can’t fly well.
+So, they can’t scale low fences, and they won’t fly away if there’s no fence.

 This is largely due to the breed’s massive size and complacency in being housed in confinement.